 Can Stress Cause Back Pain?

 Short answer… Yes!
-While there are many sources of back pain that are caused by mechanical stresses or due to imbalances in muscles or alignment, excessive force on a shock-absorbing disc, or overuse and repetitive activity, each of these painful conditions are influenced by our emotional state.
+Although many sources of back pain are caused by mechanical stresses, or due to imbalances in muscles or alignment, excessive force on a shock-absorbing disc, or overuse and repetitive activity, each of these painful conditions are influenced by our emotional state.

 What does it mean if your back hurts out of nowhere?